uPortal-Attic/uportal-home/docs/app-directory.md

 ## App directory philosophy

-`AngularJS-portal` uses the app directory to scale beyond the limitations of stuffing content into boxes on tabs in an old-school portal.
+`AngularJS-Portal` uses the app directory to scale beyond the limitations of stuffing content into boxes on tabs in an old-school portal.
 Instead, users are encouraged to search over a directory potentially containing more stuff than would have fit on tabs.

 This reduces noise and opportunity cost of adding content to the portal.
 Content that is only interesting to a smaller population can hang out in the directory, ready to be referenced, found, and used, but not bothering anyone who does not go looking for it.